projecttacoma/fqm-execution/README.md

 ### Debug Option

-The CLI comes build with a debug option (`-d/--debug`) which will include a `debugOutput` property on the results object containing any CQL, ELM, ValueSets, and engine results processed during execution.
+The CLI comes built with a debug option (`-d/--debug`) which will include a `debugOutput` property on the results object containing any CQL, ELM, ValueSets, and engine results processed during execution.

 ### Debugging in VS Code